KevinRaleie-dev/threads-api/README.md

 # Building a social fashion marketplace platform. 👢

-This is the backend of said platform (which i dont have a name for yet), but you can find the frontend of the application [here](https://github.com/KevinRaleie-dev/ecom-client-react).
-I'm going solo dolo on this one✌🏽😭 but this is a project i've always wanted to build and yeah, i wont say much about it at this point but i will keep some branches open of features i build to this backend as well as the frontend, in case anybody's peeping and they tryna learn but also for my own sanity as well🤫.
+This is the backend of Threads, a peer-to-peer vendor marketplace/platform for fashion enthusiasts and resellers.

-* Might build a react native app for this as well 🤞🏽 *
+* This project is now part of the GKHack21, so i'm just building upon this *

 ## The Stack 👨🏽‍💻